ABOUT US

 Evolution

 After sixteen seasons of leagues ESA stopped hosting all leagues.
-The mission of ESA to improve and expand the esport experience for everyone at every level of every esport game remained, but ESA was far from achieving that mission, and ESA would not have been able to continue to work to achieve that mission by continuing with the strategy in place at the time.
+The mission of ESA to Provide, improve, and expand the esport experience for everyone at every level of every esport game remained, but ESA was far from achieving that mission, and ESA would not have been able to continue to work to achieve that mission by continuing with the strategy in place at the time.
 ESA was completely self funded, and all of its available resources were engaged in maintaining the operation of the ongoing leagues, leaving no time or money available to dedicate to improving its current league or expanding to more leagues, both of which being necessary to achieving ESA’s mission.

 ESA has a plan in place to overcome this challenge, and over the past two years ESA has been working hard behind the scenes to realize this plan.
 A small part of this plan includes a complete overhaul to ESA’s production quality, bringing it in line with the best of the best in the broadcast industry.
 You may see this production overhaul on display in future ESA tournaments and special events.